Bria Hartley: Early life

-Hartley started playing basketball at a very young age, and honed her game in her driveway, playing against two older brothers.
+Hartley is the daughter of Dennis and Simone Hartley.
+She started playing basketball at a very young age, and honed her game in her driveway, playing against two older brothers.
 They pushed her around, but she credits that for making her tougher.

 High school career

 Hartley attended North Babylon High School in North Babylon, New York.
 Hartley began playing with North Babylon's varsity squad as an eighth grader.
 During her junior year, she averaged 21 points, 7.4 rebounds, 7.2 assists, 6.0 steals and 4.7 blocks per game and was named to the Parade All-America list.
 Hartley was also recognized as New York Gatorade Player of the Year for athletic excellence, academic achievement and exemplary character.
 As a senior, she had five triple doubles, and averaged 30 points, 8.3 rebounds 7.4 assists, 5.9 steals and 5.0 blocks per game.
 She led her team to the state championship, where she poured in 51 points, but it wasn't enough to overcome a balanced attack by Sachem East.
 She was named New York Gatorade Player of the Year and New York Miss Basketball.
 Hartley finished as North Babylon's all-time leader in points (1,978).

 Hartley was selected to play at the McDonald's All-American Game, she scored 17 points and WBCA High School All-America Game, where she scored 19 points.
 In addition to basketball, she also participated in soccer and lacrosse.
 She earned a Suffolk County Legislature proclamation for high academic achievement, community service and excellence in basketball.
 Before her final season began at North Babylon High School, Hartley committed to the University of Connecticut.